LPCIC/coq-elpi/README.md

 In particular `Elpi Accumulate lp:{{ .... }}.` is used in tutorials to mix Coq and Elpi code without escaping.
 Coq-Elpi also accepts `Elpi Accumulate " .... ".` but strings part of the Elpi code needs to be escaped.
-Finally, for non-tutorial material, one can always put the code in an external file and use `Elpi Accumulate File "filename".` instead.
+Finally, for non-tutorial material, one can always put the code in an external file and use `Elpi Accumulate File "filename" From some.load.path.` instead.

 CoqIDE does not handle quotations correctly.
 The installation process puts [coq-elpi.lang](etc/coq-elpi.lang)